Car Accident Liability: How To Determine Who Is At Fault

 Understanding Car Accident Liability

-Car accident liability is a critical aspect that comes into play when unfortunate incidents occur on the road.
+Car accident liability is a critical issue that arises when unfortunate incidents occur on the road.
 It refers to the legal responsibility assigned to an individual or entity for the injuries and property damages resulting from a car accident.
-The determination of liability is not only essential for accident claims but also holds significant weight in legal proceedings.
+Determining liability is essential not only for accident claims but also for legal proceedings.

 Who Can Be At Fault?